mikecrinite/mebender/README.md

 Yes, audio is much quicker to extract.

 ## TODO
 - Optimize ffmpeg and imagemagick (the latter especially).
-Creating the gif takes multiple minutes which is probably excessive
+Creating the gif takes multiple minutes sometimes which is probably excessive
 - Pipe ffmpeg frames directly to imagemagick to reduce the need for saving them to the disk and deleting them afterwards
 - Support other language audio extraction?
 - Tests
 - Two-stage Dockerfile
 - Validate requests
-- Allow a full length video to be supplied to /cut and /gif as well as start and end times to trim them to a shorter clip (/cut and /sound can use start/end times now. just /gif remains)